Get Help Now GET HELP NOW • CONFIDENTIAL & FREE (800) 516-4357

 If you want to stop taking Remeron or any other antidepressant, don’t do this without medical supervision.
 Talk with a doctor about the best way to stop, both to reduce your risk of serious withdrawal symptoms and to make sure that the symptoms that were controlled with your medication continue to be properly treated.

-Again, a tapering schedule is generally recommended to stop use of antidepressants.
-This helps your body slowly adjust to a lack of the drug over a longer period and can significantly lessen or completely eliminate withdrawal symptoms once you fully stop taking it.
+Again, a tapering schedule is generally recommended to stop the use of antidepressants.
+This detox process helps your body slowly adjust to a lack of the drug over a longer period and can significantly lessen or completely eliminate withdrawal symptoms once you fully stop taking it.
 Your doctor can design a tapering schedule that makes the most sense for your situation.

 Take The Next Step Now